Aaron Geramipoor

-Aaron Geramipoor (آرون گرامیپور; born 11 September 1992) is a British-Iranian professional basketball player.
-He represents the Iran national team.
-Born and raised in Stockport, Manchester.
+Aaron Geramipoor (آرون گرامیپور; born 11 September 1992) is a British-Iranian professional basketball player for the Taipei Fubon Braves of the Taiwanese P. League+.
+He retired from the Iran national team after the Tokyo 2020 Olympics.
+He was born and raised in Stockport, Greater Manchester.

 Official 2019 FIBA Basketball World Cup, stated that “ The 7-footer added another big body to relieve pressure off Hamed Haddadi and even put up productive and efficient numbers of his own.
 In 16.7 minutes per game, Geramipoor averaged 10.4 points and 6.0 rebounds on 69.7 percent shooting.